wmpauli/keras-yolo3/README.md

 Please download the weights for the pretrained tiny yolov3 model, and store them in the root of this repository (filename should be `yolov3-tiny.weights`).

+> Please also use follow the above instructions to convert the weights to the format expected by this repo (`convert.py`).

 **Download VOC Pascal dataset (Dev Kit)**

 The dataset is available here: [http://host.robots.ox.ac.uk/pascal/VOC/voc2007/#devkit](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/#devkit)